hoodiecrow/ConsTcl/README.md

 **equal**

-Of the three equivalence predicates, `eq` generally tests for identity (with exceptions for numbers and strings), `eqv` tests for value equality (except for booleans and procedures, where it tests for identity), and `equal` tests for whether the output strings are equal.
+Of the three equivalence predicates, `eq` generally tests for identity (with exceptions for numbers), `eqv` tests for value equality (except for booleans and procedures, where it tests for identity), and `equal` tests for whether the output strings are equal.

 <table border=1><thead><tr><th colspan=2 align="left">eq?, eqv?, equal? (public)</th></tr></thead><tr><td>val1</td><td>a Lisp value</td></tr><tr><td>val2</td><td>a Lisp value</td></tr><tr><td><i>Returns:</i></td><td>a boolean</td></tr></table>